alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

 [Independent scientists](https://twitter.com/deliprao/status/1040109386805309440)
 and those in the Global South often cannot attend due to cost.
 Some are prevented from attending by lengthy visa applications or [denied visas](https://medium.com/@hadyelsahar/highlighting-visa-issues-in-scientific-conferences-a4a1bab49dee).
-Scientists from underrepresented groups [are harrassed](https://medium.com/@kristianlum/statistics-we-have-a-problem-304638dc5de5).
+Scientists from underrepresented groups [are harassed and assaulted](https://medium.com/@kristianlum/statistics-we-have-a-problem-304638dc5de5).
 In short, conferences are exclusive, and exclusivity keeps out those who might otherwise advance our field.[^1]